 She learned to read at four.
 Reader’s Digest and National Geographic became mainstays-- no TV until much later.
 She read books constantly throughout her life and feels that now is her season to write.
 She hopes that by sharing her gifts of thought, something of eternal good and encouragement will be left in the hearts and minds of all who read the poems, stories and books.

 Deborah is the author of a six-time award winning book called, "The Last Christmas Tree."
-She is in the process of producing a murder mystery called "Except A Seed," and a novella called "Timothy."
+She just completed a Christian mystery novel called "Except A Seed," and is working on a novella.